 One of our first adventures, was a trip to the Pima County Air Museum.
-This used to belong to the Air Force, where all of the Air Force retired aircraft were stored in a huge area.
+Most of this area used to belong to the Air Force, where all of the Air Force retired aircraft were stored in a huge area.
 My parents were stationed at Davis-Monthan Air Force Base in Tucson, and our house (within base housing) backed up to the aircraft storage area.
 So a lot of us kids would sneak through the fence to go out into the storage yard and play inside the WW2 aircraft stored there.
 A ton of fun for 12 & 13 year old boys!

 The museum has at least one of every thing the Military has ever flown, and even though they refurbish and sell some aircraft & aircraft parts, and destroy others, they maintain a set of aircraft for the museum so that the general public can see where their tax dollars have gone!

 The next day's adventure was to introduce Celeste & Jeremy to horse back riding.
 This is at a dude ranch near the Tanque Verde Ranch.
 I used to work at one of these riding stables when I was a teenager, but I could not begin to identify which ranch it was after all these years!